psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall support [MTLS] as a holder of key mechanism;
 1. shall include the `request` or `request_uri` parameter as defined in Section 6 of [OIDC] in the authentication request;
 1. shall request user authentication at LoA 3 or greater by requesting the `acr` claim as an essential claim as defined in section 5.5.1.1 of [OIDC];
+1. shall send all parameters inside the authorization request's signed request object
+1. shall additionally send duplicates of the `response_type`, `client_id`, and `scope` parameters/values using the OAuth 2.0 request syntax as required by the OAuth and OpenID Connect specifications
+1. shall send the `aud` claim in the request object as the OP's Issuer Identifier URL
+1. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes

+In addition, if the `response_type` value `code id_token` is used, the client

 1. shall require JWS signed ID Token be returned from endpoints;
 1. shall verify that the `acr` claim in an ID Token indicates that user authentication was performed at LoA3 or greater;
 1. shall verify that the `amr` claim in an ID Token contains values appropriate for the LoA indicated by the `acr` claim;
 1. shall verify that the authorization response was not tampered using ID Token as the detached signature
-1. shall send all parameters inside the authorization request's signed request object
-1. shall additionally send duplicates of the `response_type`, `client_id`, and `scope` parameters/values using the OAuth 2.0 request syntax as required by the OAuth and OpenID Connect specifications
-1. shall send the `aud` claim in the request object as the OP's Issuer Identifier URL
-1. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes
 1. shall verify that `s_hash` value is equal to the value calculated from the `state` value in the authorization response in addition to all the requirements in 3.3.2.12 of [OIDC].
 Note: this enables the client to to verify that the authorization response was not tampered with, using the ID Token as a detached signature.
 1. should require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints to protect any sensitive personally identifiable information (PII) contained in the ID Token provided as a detached signature in the authorization response.

+In addition, if the `response_type` value `code` in conjunction with any of the following `response_mode` values: `query.jwt`, `fragment.jwt`, `form_post.jwt`, or `jwt` is used, the client

+1. shall verify the authorization responses as specified in [JARM], section 4.4;

 #### 5.2.4 (withdrawn)

-#### 5.2.5 JWT Secured Authorization Response Mode
+#### 5.2.5 (withdrawn)

-In addition to the provisions given in section 5.2.2, an authorization server may protect authorization responses to clients using the "JWT Secured Authorization Response Mode" [JARM].

-The [JARM] allows a client to request that an authorization server encode the authorization response (of any response type) in a JWT.
-It is an alternative to utilizing ID Tokens as detached signatures for providing financial-grade security on authorization responses and can be used with plain OAuth.

-For example, clients may use [JARM] in conjunction with the response type `code`.

-The authorization server should advertise support for the [JARM] response modes using the `response_modes_supported` metadata parameter.

-If [JARM] is used to secure the authorization responses, the bullet points 2, 3, 4, 8, and 9 of 5.2.2, the bullet points 3,4,5,6,7 of 5.2.3 and the bullet points 2 of 5.2.4 do not apply.

 ## 6. Accessing protected resources (using tokens)